Interview with the Vampire (film): Development

-The rights to Rice's novel were initially purchased by Paramount Pictures in April 1976, shortly before the book was published.
-However, the script lingered in development hell for years, with the rights being sold to Lorimar before finally ending up with Warner Bros.
+The rights to Anne Rice's novel were initially purchased by Paramount Pictures in April 1976, shortly before the book was published.
+The script lingered in development hell for years, with the rights being sold to Lorimar before ending up with Warner Bros.
 Director Neil Jordan was approached by Warner Bros. to direct after the huge success of his movie The Crying Game (1992).
 Jordan was intrigued by the script, calling it "really interesting and slightly theatrical", but was especially interested after reading Rice's novel.
 He agreed to direct on the condition that he be allowed to write his own script, though he did not gain a writing credit.
 The themes of Catholic guilt which pervade the novel attracted Jordan, who called the story "the most wonderful parable about wallowing in guilt that I'd ever come across.
 But these things are unconscious, I don't have an agenda."

 With David Geffen producing, the movie was given a $70 million budget, unprecedented for a film in the vampire genre.
 Jordan stated that:

+Jordan also cited Francis Ford Coppola's Dracula as an influence:

 Casting

-Author Anne Rice adapted her 1976 novel Interview with the Vampire into a screenplay with French actor Alain Delon in mind for the role of Louis.
-Later on, when Interview entered the casting stage, British actor Julian Sands was championed by Anne Rice and fans of the novel to play Lestat, but because Sands was not a well-known name at the time (being only famed for his performance in A Room with a View), he was rejected and the role was given to Tom Cruise.
+Rice adapted her 1976 novel Interview with the Vampire into a screenplay with French actor Alain Delon in mind for the role of Louis.
+Later on, when Interview entered the casting stage, British actor Julian Sands was championed by Rice and fans of the novel to play Lestat, but because Sands was not a well-known name at the time (being only famed for his performance in A Room with a View), he was rejected and the role was given to Tom Cruise.
 Because of his star power, Cruise received a record $10 million salary and a percentage of the profits.
+Before Cruise was cast, Rice and the studio wanted Daniel Day-Lewis to portray Lestat after Brad Pitt was cast as Louis, but Day-Lewis turned it down as he didn't want to portray a vampire.

-The casting was initially criticized by Anne Rice, who said that Cruise was "no more my vampire Lestat than Edward G. Robinson is Rhett Butler", and the casting was "so bizarre; it's almost impossible to imagine how it's going to work".
-She recommended a number of other actors including John Malkovich, Peter Weller, Jeremy Irons, and Alexander Godunov.
-She suggested that Brad Pitt and Tom Cruise switch roles, stating that "I tried for a long time to tell them that they should just reverse these roles—have Brad Pitt play Lestat and have Tom Cruise play Louis.
+The casting was initially criticized by Rice, who said that Cruise was "no more my vampire Lestat than Edward G. Robinson is Rhett Butler", and the casting was "so bizarre; it's almost impossible to imagine how it's going to work".
+She recommended a number of other actors including John Malkovich, Peter Weller, Jeremy Irons, Rutger Hauer, and Alexander Godunov.
+She suggested that Pitt and Cruise switch roles, stating that "I tried for a long time to tell them that they should just reverse these roles—have Brad Pitt play Lestat and have Tom Cruise play Louis.
 Of course, they don't listen to me."

 Eventually, Rice became satisfied with Cruise's performance after seeing the completed film, saying that "from the moment he appeared, Tom was Lestat for me" and "that Tom did make Lestat work was something I could not see in a crystal ball."
 She called Cruise to compliment him and admit that she was wrong.